arnav-snowleo/scanner_app/README.md

 > Todo Done:

  QR Scanner, Barcode Scanner, Feature has been integrated in the main app.

+Integration of OCR Feature with the main App done.

 >The Software is not Open Sourced.